33 Foods Toxic to Dogs

 Hops - An unknown compound in hops causes panting, increased heart rate, elevated temperature, seizures and death.

-Liver - Large amounts of liver cause vitamin A toxicity, which can lead to deformed bones, excessive bone growth on the elbows and spine, weight loss and anorexia.
+Liver - Large amounts of liver cause vitamin A toxicity, which can lead to deformed bones, excessive bone growth on the elbows and spine and weight loss.

 Macadamia nuts - An unknown toxin affects the digestive and nervous systems and muscle.
 Can cause temporary weakness, muscle tremor and paralysis.